Under the hood

 ATS readiness

 Every analysis includes an ATS readiness score with checks for headers, contact info, formatting, spelling, keywords, and more.
-Job Fit Check adds JD-specific keyword matching.
+Job Fit Check adds job-specific keyword matching.

 📋